 It’s not just Facebook that is blocked in China!
-If you would like to get a better understanding of what is and isn’t blocked in China, go to the Great Firewall of China to learn more.
+If you would like to get a better understanding of what is and isn’t blocked in China, check out this list of all the websites and apps blocked in China.

 How to Access Facebook in China